-You know, a recipe is not truly perfect until you’ve added your own touch to it.
+A recipe is not perfect until you’ve added your touch.
 That’s why we encourage you to read the tea leaves and get to the root of the matter.
-Call to your inner chef come out and play and change up this recipe.
+Call your inner chef to come out and play and change up this recipe.
 Here are some ideas:

-- Freeze summer berries in ice cubes and drop in your serving glasses
+- Freeze summer berries in ice cubes and drop them in your serving glasses.

-- Garnish with fresh lemon slices and a slice of fresh lemon grass
+- Garnish with fresh lemon slices and a stalk of fresh lemongrass

 - Experiment with different tea blends with this recipe and offer your guests an iced tea bar